 What does a scroll map’s user get?

 Now, in the competition for users’ attention, the leaders are those websites that aim to improve and take into account its visitors and clients’ feedback.
 So, the scroll map will help to:

-- See your website from the users’ side;
+- See your pages from the users’ side;

 - Do usability audits;

 - Make changes in content and design to increase conversion.